María Ofelia Navarrete: Role in FMLN

-Construction of Bridge Maria Chichilco
+Construction of Bridge María Chichilco

-Navarette served an important role in the construction of a bridge over the Torola River, in the department of Morazan, El Salvador.
+Navarette served an important role in the construction of a bridge over the Torola River, in the department of Morazán, El Salvador.
 The bridge Maria Chichilco, named after Navarette's pseudonym, was inaugurated on 30 December 2019.
 This project was significant for the inhabitants of the municipals San Isidro and Torola, as the nearby residents had been asking for this public works project to be built for years.
 Under her role as the Minister of Local Development, the area of the Torola river was the first which Navarette visited.
 The project cost more than $1 million which went into the construction of the bridge structure, which has a walkway and a one lane road, as well as a paved road from the nearby highway to the sight of the bridge.
 On 25 August 2020, the bridge was reported to be damaged.
 Strong rains and significant water elevation damaged one of the entrances of the bridge.
 Critics may point that the original structure was not technically adequate enough.